shayan77/SHFunnelChart/README.md

 ### Manually

-If you prefer not to use SPM or CocoaPods, you can integrate SHSegmentedControl into your project manually.
+If you prefer not to use SPM, you can integrate SHSegmentedControl into your project manually.

 ## Usage